Flexible working hours

 - professional/general staff engaged on shiftwork or set rosters

-- employees working in a CSU child care centre
+- employees working in a Charles Sturt child care centre

 - professional/general staff at level 9 and above (including staff on higher duties allowances)